zachtheyek/dotfiles/README.md

 This repository relies on [GNU Stow](https://www.gnu.org/software/stow/) to centralize, manage, and distribute dotfiles across your machine.
 Each package is tied to a tool (or set of tools), and lives in its own directory that mimics the expected configuration structure relative to `$HOME`.
 When invoked, Stow will create symlinks to the specified packages in this repository throughout your machine, such that each tool may function as normal, while retaining a unified control hub for the user.
 It's recommended to make edits to the configs from the repository itself, rather than through the symlinks (to avoid artifacts that become out-of-sync over time).
 Naturally, you'll need to have a tool installed beforehand for the package to take effect (usually just `brew install X`;  refer to the official docs for further instruction).

+> [!NOTE]
-It goes without saying: all packages are configured to my personal liking, and are highly opinionated & biased.
+> All packages are configured to my personal liking, and are highly opinionated & biased.
 My general philosophy comes down to:
+>

-- Keyboard-first, with a preference for TUIs and vim bindings
+> - Keyboard-first, with a preference for TUIs and vim bindings
-- Consistent & productive UI > ricing potential
+> - Consistent & productive UI > ricing potential
-  - Optimized with a single 27" monitor in mind
+>   - Optimized with a single 27" monitor in mind
-- Deep integration of plugins
+> - Deep integration of plugins
-  - Bonus points if it's open-source, community-driven, and well-maintained
+>   - Bonus points if it's open-source, community-driven, and well-maintained

 # Installation